code-mattclaffey/performance-kit/09-preconnect-dns-prefetch/readme.md

 # Preconnect & DNS Prefetch

 Before we talk about Preconnect we need to know what a DNS prefetch is.
 DNS prefetch alerts the browser that there is an asset we will need later from a specific URL so the browser can resolve the DNS as quickly as it can.
-This is useful to use with any external libraries or third party scripts becuase the DNS prefetch can warm up these connections before they get requested therefore reducing how long it takes to request them.
+This is useful to use with any external libraries or third party scripts because the DNS prefetch can warm up the connections before they are requested.

 Preconnect is an extension of DNS prefetch but it will make the TCP handshake and optional TLS negotiation.